sverger/SurfCut/README.md

 See accompanying file LICENSE.txt or copy at http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html

+# How to cite
+The publication
-Please cite:> Erguvan, O., Louveaux, M., Hamant, O., Verger, S. (2019) ImageJ SurfCut: a user-friendly pipeline for high-throughput extraction of cell contours from 3D image stacks.
+> Erguvan, O., Louveaux, M., Hamant, O., Verger, S. (2019) ImageJ SurfCut: a user-friendly pipeline for high-throughput extraction of cell contours from 3D image stacks.
 Under revision.

+The software
+> Verger Stéphane.
+(2019, April 10). sverger/SurfCut: SurfCut (Version v1.1.0).
+Zenodo. http://doi.org/10.5281/zenodo.2635737

+The data
+> Erguvan Özer, & Verger Stéphane.
+(2019).
+Dataset of confocal microscopy stacks from plant samples - ImageJ SurfCut: a user-friendly, high-throughput pipeline for extracting cell contours from 3D confocal stacks [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.2577053

 ## Description
 SurfCut is an imageJ macro for image analysis, that allows the extraction of a layer of signal from a 3D confocal stack relative to the detected surface of the signal.
 This can for exemple be used to extract the cell contours of the epidermal layer of cells.